 –Treadstone Climbing Gym is bringing a rock climbing wall suitable even for small children.

-– Columbus Historical Reenactors Association will bring the cannon this year for live firings starting at 11am.
+– The cannon live firings start at 10am.
 The National Civil War Naval Museum at Port Columbus will set up a Civil War era campsite.
 Additional living historians will set up displays inside the museum to allow visitors to touch and learn about both weapons and household items used in our country’s early years.

--All day, kids will enjoy bounce houses, face and hair painting, balloon animals and Superheroes.
+-All day, kids will enjoy bounce houses, face and hair painting, balloon animals and old fashioned family games.

 -Youngsters are invited to dress up their bicycles, tricycles, strollers and wagons – and themselves! – for the Muscogee Moms Pint-Sized Patriots Parade down Heritage Walk at noon.
 Register onsite